dwyl/elixir-auth-google/README.md

 + [90%+](https://techjury.net/stats-about/gmail-statistics)
 of startups use Gmail.
 This is a good _proxy_ for "early adopters".
 + [68%](https://eu.azcentral.com/story/opinion/op-ed/joannaallhands/2017/10/09/google-classroom-changing-teachers-students-education/708246001/)
-of schools in the US use Google Classroom and related G-suite products.
+of schools in the US use Google Classroom and related G-suite products. <br />
 So the _next_ generation of internet/app users have Google accounts.
 + Google has
 [90.46%](https://seotribunal.com/blog/google-stats-and-facts/)